top of page

 *Lethargy: Reduced activity levels may indicate overheating.

-In extreme case, high heat can lead to heat stroke, which can be fatal.
-Research shows that egg production can drop by as much as 30% after chickens experience prolonged heat stress.
+In extreme cases, high heat can lead to heat stroke, which can be fatal.
+Research shows that prolonged heat stress can reduce egg production by up to 30%.

-How to deal with a chicken in a medical emergency:
+How to help a chicken in a heat-stroke emergency:

 Keeping your chickens comfortable during hot weather involves understanding the signs of heat stress and using effective strategies for relief.
 Here are some practical ideas: